 Now for the seekers of the salacious: brothels.
 Pompeii had them, as well as many other Roman towns.
 They also had signs for travellers so they didn’t get lost along the way, or, heaven forbid, have to ask for directions:

 Not only did they have brothels, but they had paintings on the walls to indicate each lady’s, shall we say, particular specialties.
 The ancient Romans certainly weren’t prudish, but the people who uncovered the paintings centuries later were.
 So the brothel walls were covered up again for many years to protect those with delicate sensibilities.
 The Romans loved bawdy humor, graphic graffitti, and erotic art, but changing standards of morality in the 1800s forced the museums to lock this kind of art away into a Secret Cabinet.
 Metal cabinets were built over art at Pompeii deemed to be erotic or pornographic, and was only opened to men for an additional fee.
 (Women weren’t allowed to view them at all).
 This became an early form of peep show.
 The cabinets were opened and closed again to the public several times throughout the years, but were finally opened permanently at the Naples National Archaeological Museum in 2005 in a separate room.

 eruption of Vesuvius One of the many things that I loved about Pompeii was realizing how little people have changed in 2,000 years.
 Take this floor mosaic for example, an early welcome mat:

 Cave Canem, or “Beware of Dog.”
 How fun is that?

 But there was one thing I wanted to see more than anything else.
-The House of the Faun (Casa del Fauno).
+It was also located at the House of the Faun.
 In university I took a course on classical architecture.
 For my big presentation I chose to research the House of the Faun, all because I had seen a photo of their fountain statue in a textbook and instantly fell in love with it.
 Totally, completely, love at first sight: